 Whilst very similar, there is variation between specialties in the format and question areas; specialty-specific interview content is detailed on each specialty's page.

-A new question area introduced for Group 1 specialties from 2022 recruitment is an assessment of suitability to be the medical registrar.
+A question area introduced for Group 1 specialties from 2022 recruitment is an assessment of suitability to be the medical registrar.
 Details about this are included on each Group 1 specialty's page.
 Group 2 specialties will not include this question.

 The exact timings can vary slightly by specialty as each has differing lengths of time allocated for questions.
 Typically this will involve the following: